Rocky Valley Reservoir is the swimming pool on the roof of the world. For long distance

 Limited to no shade available

-Bush camping is available around the lake.
+Bush camping is available around the lake in summer.
 Alternatively, you can try

 Hiking trails around Falls Creek

 Before you head out, make sure to read the

 swimming safety information